LnnnnYW/BayCauRETM/paper/paper.md

 The package runs a pair of discrete-time models conditional on shared treatment and covariate terms:

-1. A discrete-time hazard model for the terminal event (e.g. death) that models death at a given interval conditional on survival up to that interval:
+1. Discrete-time hazard model for the terminal event that models death at a given interval conditional on survival up to that interval:

 $$\lambda_k(a_k,\bar y_{k-1},l)=\Pr\!\big(T_k=1\mid T_{k-1}=0,\,a_k,\bar y_{k-1}, l \big)$$

-2. A distribution for the number of event occurrences in a given interval conditional on survival through that interval:
+2. Distribution for the number of event occurrences in a given interval conditional on survival through that interval:

 $$ f(y_k\mid a_k,\bar y_{k-1},l)=\Pr\!\big(Y_k=y_k\mid T_k=0,\,a_k,\bar y_{k-1},l\big) $$